Destruction of cultural heritage by the Islamic State: Palmyra

-Following the capture of Palmyra in Syria, ISIL was reported as not intending to demolish the city's World Heritage Site (while still intending to destroy any statues deemed 'polytheistic').
-On 27 May 2015, ISIL released an 87-second video showing parts of the apparently undamaged ancient colonnades, the Temple of Bel and the Roman theatre.
-On 27 June 2015, however, ISIL demolished the ancient Lion of Al-lāt statue in Palmyra.
+In anticipation of IS's capture of Palmyra, archaeologists removed hundreds of artefacts from the nearby museum.
+Following the capture of Palmyra in Syria, IS was reported as not intending to demolish the city's World Heritage Site (while still intending to destroy any statues deemed 'polytheistic').
+On 27 May 2015, IS released an 87-second video showing parts of the apparently undamaged ancient colonnades, the Temple of Bel and the Roman theatre.
+In June 2015, accounts associated with IS released a video showing its members executing twenty-five captured Syrian soldiers at the amphitheater, observed by hundreds of local civilian men, who were reportedly forced to watch.
+On 27 June 2015, however, IS demolished the ancient Lion of Al-lāt statue in Palmyra.
 (It has since been restored, and is in storage in a Damascus museum until it can be determined that the statue can be safely returned to Palmyra.)
-Several other statues from Palmyra reportedly confiscated from a smuggler were also destroyed by ISIL.
-On 23 August 2015, it was reported that ISIL had blown up the 1st-century Temple of Baalshamin.
-On 30 August 2015, ISIL demolished the Temple of Bel with explosives.
+Several other statues from Palmyra reportedly confiscated from a smuggler were also destroyed by IS.
+In August IS murdered Khaled al-Asaad, an archaeologist and expert on Palmyra, for not disclosing the location of artefacts hidden to keep them safe from IS.
+On 23 August 2015, it was reported that IS had blown up the 1st-century Temple of Baalshamin.
+On 30 August 2015, IS demolished the Temple of Bel with explosives.
 Satellite imagery of the site taken shortly after showed almost nothing remained.

-According to the report issued on 3 September 2015 by ASOR Syrian Heritage initiative, ISIL also destroyed seven ancient tower tombs in Palmyra since the end of June over two phases.
+According to the report issued on 3 September 2015 by ASOR Syrian Heritage initiative, IS also destroyed seven ancient tower tombs in Palmyra since the end of June over two phases.
 The last phase of destruction occurred between 27 August and 2 September 2015, including the destruction of the 2nd-century AD Tower of Elahbel, called "the most prominent example of Palmyra's distinct funerary monuments".
 Earlier, the ancient tombs of Iamliku and Atenaten were also destroyed.
 The Monumental Arch was also blown up in October.

-When Palmyra was recaptured by Syrian government forces in March 2016, retreating ISIL fighters blew up parts of the 13th-century Palmyra Castle, causing extensive damage.
+When Palmyra was recaptured by Syrian government forces in March 2016, retreating IS fighters blew up parts of the 13th-century Palmyra Castle, causing extensive damage.

-ISIL also continued the looting and demolition of the Parthian/Roman city of Dura-Europos begun by looters during the Syrian Civil War.
+IS also continued the looting and demolition of the Parthian/Roman city of Dura-Europos begun by looters during the Syrian Civil War.
 Nicknamed "the Pompeii of the desert", the city was of particular archaeological significance.

+In January 2017, during the militants’ second occupation after their recapture of Palmyra in December 2016, it was reported that IS had destroyed the facade of the Roman amphitheater, as well as a tetrapylon.

-It was reported on 1 January 2019 that Syrian authorities recovered two Roman-era funerary busts smuggled from Palmyra from an abandoned ISIL site in the Al-Sukhnah countryside.
+It was reported on 1 January 2019 that Syrian authorities recovered two Roman-era funerary busts smuggled from Palmyra from an abandoned IS site in the Al-Sukhnah countryside.